Coolweb2go/alembic/contact.md

 * Has 9 of the most popular networks as performant sharing buttons
 * Has documentation

-## Examples
+## Check out our reviews of different US cities

-Here are a few examples of Alembic out in the wild being used in a variety of ways:
+a couple of city recommendations

 * [bawejakunal.github.io](https://bawejakunal.github.io/)
 * [case2111.github.io](https://case2111.github.io/)